AdityaAS/Fashion-Recommendation-using-ML/MIDTERM_REPORT.md

 <br><br>

 From these example clusters, we can see that products having similar design or style are clustered together.
 This can be used to recommend products to the customers based on their previous purchases.
 For example, if a person bought 3 dresses with floral patterns in the last month, we can recommend the floral dresses (same cluster) that are most similar to the ones they purchased earlier (intra-cluster distance) to them.

+## Evaluation
+We use the Mean Average Precision @k (i.e. MAP@k) metric to evaluate  the performance of our recommender system

+### Mean Average Precision @k (MAP@k)
+Mean Average Precision(MAP@k) is a performance metric especially suited for recommender systems to evaluate the recommendations as well as the order of the recommendations.
+It is a slight modification of the MAP metric with the salient difference being that MAP@k takes into account the order of predictions i.e., it is not sufficient to recommend 10 items where the first 5 are irrelevant and the last 5 are highly relevant.
+Our recommender system should make sure that relevant products are predicted with high confidence.
+We provide the pseudo code for MAP@k below.
+In accordance with the [competition's guidelines](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/overview/evaluation), we use the MAP@12 metric as our main evaluation criterion

+In our dataset, for the validation and test sets, the ground truth recommendations are the list of products that each user has already purchased (let’s call this list ‘actual’) and our recommender systems will recommend a list of products (call is ‘predicted’) in the order of relevance.

+## Results and Discussion

 ## Potential Results and Discussion